-Reaching Hampi by train is a great option as it is not only cheap but also comfortable and convenient.
+Reaching Hampi by train is a great option as it’s not only cheap but also comfortable and convenient.
 Hospet (13 km from Hampi) is the nearest railhead.
 There are plenty of overnight trains from Bangalore, Goa, and Hyderabad running several times a week to Hospet.
-For train bookings visit IRCTC and for buses check out KSRTC.
+For train bookings, visit IRCTC and for buses check out KSRTC.

 Getting around Hampi Karnataka

 So what is your fitness level like?
 Do you think you can walk and ride a bicycle for miles?
 If yes, bingo!
 The real pleasure and adventure in exploring Hampi comes riding a bicycle or by walking around.
 Road conditions are decent.
 Virtually every single rock has a story behind it, and it can be best heard by walking around them.
 Buy a map, take a bicycle (100 INR per day) and start exploring all by yourself.
 It would be a lifetime experience.